onceclick/johng.co.uk/_posts/2006-03-30-tesco-saga-continues.markdown

 I hope for their sake that it comes tomorrow.

-<strong>UPDATE: </strong>Order finally arived at 1:30pm (44 hours late)
+**UPDATE: **Order finally arived at 1:30pm (44 hours late)

-<strong>UPDATE 2: </strong>Thanks to Matt for pointing out some of you may be seeing Google ads for Tesco even though I am bashing them on this site.
+**UPDATE 2: **Thanks to Matt for pointing out some of you may be seeing Google ads for Tesco even though I am bashing them on this site.
 I am rather conflicted on whether you should click on them or not ;-).